MS, Kinesiology & Rehabilitation Science

 Who Should Consider This Program

-The MS in physical activity is for those already certified, or have a BS, in fields like: athletic training, biomechanics, exercise physiology, strength and conditioning (CSCS/PES), and personal training.
+The MS in physical activity track is for those already certified, or have a BS, in fields like: athletic training, biomechanics, exercise physiology, strength and conditioning (CSCS/PES), and personal training.
 Specifically, the program is for students looking to obtain an entry-level research experience in exercise science via Plan A Thesis or Plan B. Research topics are in fields like athletic training, biomechanics, and exercise physiology.

 Common Careers